mmikowski/mmikowski.github.io/_posts/2015-08-23-kubuntu-linux.md

 editor and LibreOffice 5 works just great for spreadsheets and presentations.
 Gimp can be used to edit PSD files and LibreOffice can edit Office documents with generally good fidelity.
 The minor inconvenience of occassional importing one of these documents - for me - is a small price to pay for the numerous productivity benefits I see from using Kubuntu as my "daily driver."
-As always, YMMV.
+Only you can decide if it's a good choice for you.

 ### Want to share?